S4mC/command-runner/README.md

 ### 0.2.0

 - Added support for named terminals
-- Extension now activates in any file
+- Extension now activates in only markdown and plain text files
 - Simplified syntax: any text before backticks becomes the terminal name

 ### 0.1.0